-With a truly global reach, thanks to the availability of trusted teams all around the world, Blackhawk helps businesses across the globe with domestic and overseas intelligence.
+With a truly global reach, thanks to the availability of trusted teams all around the world, Blackhawk helps businesses across the globe with national and overseas intelligence.
 Our goal is to ensure that our clients feel confident in their business decisions.

 For more information on the services that we provide our clients, you can reach Blackhawk’s London office on +44 (0)20 8108 9317 or contact us via our online form.